-In the first year, those with no previous background in the language take Introductory Latin and/or Greek, which is designed to acquaint them with the basic structural features needed to develop reading comprehension and a strong command of the language.
-In addition to grammar and vocabulary, classes will explore simple texts, from classical Greek/Latin philosophy and literature, to the New Testament – even the cultural influence on modern filmmakers, who have revisited the period with Hollywood blockbusters like Alexander, Troy, and Gladiator.
+In the first year, those with no previous background in the language take Introductory Latin and/or Greek, designed to acquaint you with the basic structural features needed to develop reading comprehension and a strong command of the language.
+In addition to grammar and vocabulary, classes explore simple texts, from classical Greek/Latin philosophy and literature, to the New Testament – even the cultural influence on modern filmmakers, who have revisited the period with Hollywood blockbusters like Alexander, Troy and Gladiator.

-Classical Studies can be taken as a minor or as an elective by students in arts, science or applied programs.
+Classical Studies can be taken as an elective by students in Arts, Science or Applied Programs.